FGV-VIS-2025/final-project-classification-history/README.md

 ## 🧠 Use of AI

-We used ChatGPT throughout the project for brainstorming ideas, organizing code structure, and refining CSS styles.
+We used AI throughout the project for brainstorming ideas, organizing code structure, and refining CSS styles.
 The tool helped us accelerate development and maintain clarity in implementation, while all final code was reviewed and understood by the team.

-## 🚧 Project Milestones

-[To be completed]